How to order the best fish in Spain

 Fish (pescados)

 * signifies fish landed in our town, Villajoyosa (La Vila Joiosa) on the Costa Blanca.
-Look for the Cofraria de Pescadores logo to buy from local boats.
+Look for the Cofradia de Pescadores logo to buy from local boats.

 • Acedía: a flat fish from the waters off Andalucia in southern Spain.
 Usually eaten fritos (fried).

-• Aguja – this translates as garfish, which I’ve never heard of.
+• Aguja – this translates as garfish.
 They’re a distinctive looking fish with a small spike on the snout, rather like a tiny marlin.
+Aguja means needle in Spanish – you can see how they got the name.
 They’re about the size of a big anchovy.
 Quite spiny but plenty of flavour (so I’m told by our local pescadería!)

 Aguja – about the size of a large anchovy with an unusual spike on its snout